 Typically, this includes dogs who are exceptionally large, as you’ll have to spend more time using the clippers to trim his entire coat, as well as dogs who have exceptionally long or dense coats.

 If you see your dog’s breed on the list below, you’ll probably want to go ahead and look for the very best dog grooming clippers you can find for home use.

 (Note that many of these breeds aren’t traditionally trimmed on a regular basis, but you may need to because of injuries, infections or coat problems.)

 SEE ALSO: 9 Tips for Husky Grooming and Coat Care

 From time to time, even the best clippers will stop cutting your dog’s hair efficiently.
 You can tell that your dog’s clippers aren’t performing well by noting any of the following issues:

-Before you throw out the clippers and go buy a new pair (or, if you are lucky enough to have purchased clippers protected by a warranty, before you start filling out the paperwork), you should investigate the issue.
+Before you throw out the animal clippers and go buy a new pair (or, if you are lucky enough to have purchased clippers protected by a warranty, before you start filling out the paperwork), you should investigate the issue.
 There are a few things you can do that may help your clippers start working well again.

-Just make sure that you compare the clippers above carefully so that you can obtain the best ones for your dog and situation.
+Just make sure that you compare the clippers above carefully so that you can purchase the best ones for your dog and situation.
 Before you know it, you’ll be trimming your dog’s fur like a pro.